syncfusion/ej2-angular-samples/ReadMe.md

 ## License

-Syncfusion Angular UI (Essential JS 2) library is available under the Syncfusion Essential Studio program,  and can be licensed either under the Syncfusion Community License Program or the Syncfusion commercial license.
+Syncfusion Angular UI (Essential JS 2) components library is available under the Syncfusion Essential Studio program,  and can be licensed either under the Syncfusion Community License Program or the Syncfusion commercial license.

 To be qualified for the Syncfusion Community License Program you must have a gross revenue of less than one (1) million U.S. dollars ($1,000,000.00 USD) per year and have less than five (5) developers in your organization, and agree to be bound by Syncfusion’s terms and conditions.